ibm-cloud-docs/power-iaas/Network-security-group.md

 The existing workspaces can provide NSG support only after the data center in which the workspaces are deployed is enabled with the new metering code.
-The metering code must be based on Cloud Resource Name (CRN).
+The metering code must be based on cloud resource name (CRN).
 For more information about the rollout schedule, see [Release notes](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-release-notes#Feb-2025).